StevenBlack/vocab/vocabulary.md

 ### bel-esprit
-A verbal, witty, intellectually lively person; the person at the party who's telling an amusing little story to a circle of delighted hangers-on.
+A verbal, witty, intellectually lively person.

 ### bellwether
 The leader of the pack; the one everyone else follows.
-Contrary to popular belief, the word has nothing to do with the weather—which is why it is so frequently misspelled.
-It does, however, have something to do with bells, since the word comes from the male sheep which leads the flock and usually wears a bell around his neck.

 ### benighted